Lazenander/TempusLinea/README.md

 # TempusLinea
- A neat and simple software to form timetables.
+ A neat and simple software to form timelines.